-To turn this nerve-wracking topic into a stress-free one, read our top tips on the do’s and don’ts to communicate with your boss effectively:
+To turn this nerve-wracking topic into a stress-free one, read our list of dos and don’ts when communicating with your boss effectively.

-Your manager is probably busy and doesn’t have the time to sit there and listen to you giving him tons of background information that is irrelevant to what you are asking.
+Your manager is probably busy and doesn’t have the time to sit there and listen to you, giving them tons of background information that is irrelevant to what you are asking.
 Whether you’re just giving them a heads up or asking approval for something; clearly state what it is that you are hoping for so he can decide the outcome in a timely manner.

 Everyone’s communication preferences differ; some bosses keep their door open and don’t mind being interrupted for a quick chat.
 Others prefer a heads up by an IM chat or a calendar invite.
-Timing is also key, pay attention to when your boss is less-stressed so you can contact them during that time.
+Timing is also key; pay attention to find a window when your boss is less stressed so you can contact them then.
 Taking all of this into consideration will give you a good indication of the best time to talk to your boss.

 Most employees work themselves up about speaking to their boss because they don’t have an open line of communication with them.
 If you can’t anticipate how they are going to react, you can’t deliver your question or opinion with confidence.
 To combat this feeling, you will need to build transparency and trust in the relationship; you can schedule bi-weekly meetings to discuss any issues, build a rapport and seek advice.
-If this is something that’s unnecessary in your role, try to socialise with your boss as much as possible, in the kitchen or during team lunches (without coming off as a suck up).
+If this is unnecessary in your role, try to socialize with your boss as much as possible, in the kitchen or during team lunches (without coming off as a suck-up).

 When you are talking to your boss, make sure you give off confident body language.
 Hold a tall posture and avoid fidgeting or slouching in your seat.
 Always keep eye-contact and lean into the conversation.
 There’s nothing worse than having an employee that is looking everywhere else in the room apart from the person they are having a conversation with.
 If you struggle with any of these points, practice before you have to approach your manager.